openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 * `OV_GPU_Verbose`: Verbose execution.
 Currently, `Verbose=1` and `2` are supported.
 * `OV_GPU_PrintMultiKernelPerf`: Prints kernel latency for multi-kernel primitives.
 This is turned on by setting `1`.
 Execution time is printed.
 * `OV_GPU_DisableUsm`: Disables the usage of usm (unified shared memory).
 This is turned on by setting `1`.
-* `OV_GPU_DisableOnednn`: Disables oneDNN for discrete GPU (no effect for integrated GPU).
+* `OV_GPU_DisableOnednn`: Disables oneDNN for the hardware with XMX (If GPU does not have XMX, it does not have any effect)
-* `OV_GPU_DumpGraphs`: Dumps an optimized graph into the path that this variable points.
+* `OV_GPU_DumpGraphs`: Dumps optimized graphs into the path that this variable points.
 This is turned on by setting the destination path into this variable.
 * `OV_GPU_DumpSources`: Dumps openCL sources
 * `OV_GPU_DumpLayersPath`: Enables intermediate buffer dump and store the tensors.
 This is turned on by setting the destination path into this variable.
-You can check the exact layer name from `OV_GPU_Verbose=1`.
+You can check the exact layer name from `OV_GPU_ListLayers=1`.
 * `OV_GPU_DumpLayers`: Dumps intermediate buffers only for the layers that this variable specifies.
 Multiple layers can be specified with a space delimiter.
 Dump feature should be enabled through `OV_GPU_DumpLayersPath`.
 * `OV_GPU_DumpLayersResult`: Dumps output buffers of result layers only.
 * `OV_GPU_DumpLayersDstOnly`: When dumping intermediate buffer, dumps destination buffer only.
 This is turned on by setting `1`.